THE PROPHECY

 All this is from God, who reconciled us to himself through Christ and gave us the ministry of reconciliation: that God was reconciling the world to himself in Christ, not counting men's sins against them.
 And he has committed to us the message of reconciliation.

 3. ...to bring in everlasting righteousness.
-This is a clear reference to Christ's Kingdom on Earth ... that yet future time when the earth shall be full of the knowledge of the Lord as the waters cover the sea (Isa.
+This is a clear reference to Christ's Kingdom on Earth ... that future day when the earth shall be full of the knowledge of the Lord as the waters cover the sea (Isa.
 11:9; Hab.
 2:14).
 This will occur when Christ sets up his Kingdom on earth following the Tribulation Period (Daniel's prophetic 70th week).
 As you have it in Isaiah 1:26-27,

 I will restore your judges as in days of old, your counselors as at the beginning.
 Afterward you will be called the City of Righteousness, the Faithful City.
 Zion will be redeemed with justice, her penitent ones with righteousness.